 - Scientific knowledge or concepts: These constitute the links that aid understanding of related phenomena.
-In PISA, while the concepts are the familiar ones relating to physics, chemistry, biological sciences and earth and space sciences, they are applied to the content of the items and not just recalled. - Scientific processes: These are centred on the ability to acquire, interpret and act upon evidence.
-Three such processes present in PISA relate to: 1) describing, explaining and predicting scientific phenomena, 2) understanding scientific investigation, and 3) interpreting scientific evidence and conclusions. - Situations or contexts: These concern the application of scientific knowledge and the use of scientific processes applied.
+In PISA, while the concepts are the familiar ones relating to physics, chemistry, biological sciences and earth and space sciences, they are applied to the content of the items and not just recalled. - Processes: These are centred on the ability to acquire, interpret and act upon evidence.
+Three such processes present in PISA relate to: describing, explaining and predicting scientific phenomena, understanding scientific investigation, and interpreting scientific evidence and conclusions. - Contexts: These concern the application of scientific knowledge and the use of scientific processes applied.
 The framework identifies three main areas: science in life and health, science in Earth and environment, and science in technology.

-ASSESSING AND REPORTING PISA 2009
+ASSESSING AND REPORTING PISA 2012

-Similar to the previous assessments in PISA, the assessment in 2009 mainly consists of pencil and paper instruments.
-In addition, a computerised assessment of reading of electronic texts is carried out in a range of countries and economies.
-Both the paper-and-pencil assessment and the computer-based assessment include a variety of types of questions.
-Some require students to select or produce simple responses that can be directly compared with a single correct answer, such as multiple-choice or closed-constructed response items.
-These questions have either a correct or incorrect answer and often assess lower-order skills.
-Others are more constructive, requiring students to develop their own responses designed to measure broader constructs than those captured by more traditional surveys, allowing for a wider range of acceptable responses and more complex marking that can include partially correct responses.
+Similar to the previous assessments in PISA, the assessment in 2012 mainly consisted of pencil and paper instruments.
+In addition, a computerised assessment of reading of electronic texts was carried out in a range of countries and economies.
+Both the paper-and-pencil assessment and the computer-based assessment included a variety of types of questions.
+Some required students to select or produce simple responses that can be directly compared with a single correct answer, such as multiple-choice or closed-constructed response items.
+These questions had either a correct or incorrect answer and often assess lower-order skills.
+Others were more constructive, requiring students to develop their own responses designed to measure broader constructs than those captured by more traditional surveys, allowing for a wider range of acceptable responses and more complex marking that can include partially correct responses.